RedHatNordicsSA/ansible-roadshow/labs/lab-8/README.md

 git push
 ```

-The output should be similair as this:
+The output should be similar to this:
 ```
 $ cd $WORK_DIR/roles
 $ git add requirements.yml